21 Sep The Demise of Provident Home Credit

 Which brings me onto incident 2 which nailed the lid firmly shut in my mind and I left shortly after.
 I walked into the office on a Monday morning to be greeted by the sound of my manager screaming down the phone at what turned out to be a frightened old lady who had missed her £5 weekly payment on the Friday before.

-Once he’d finished terrorising her verbally he hung up and started laughing as though he was the biggest winner in history.
+Once he’d finished terrorising her verbally he hung up.
+Then started laughing as though he was the biggest winner in history.
 I think not sir.
 That did it for me and I couldn’t bring myself to continue giving out money for a firm like that to chase down collecting.

 It’s worth noting that the manager in question was not representative of the company as a whole but he did reflect a way of thinking and doing business which had obviously taken root a long time earlier.
 Now everyone there is employed on full time contracts and there are no more self employed agents it may well have changed for the better.

-To give credit where it’s due that would largely be down the FCA bringing intense pressure to bear on Provident and forcing them to be more open and accountable with their lending and collection practises and making sure people can afford the loan in the first instance.
+To give credit where it’s due that would largely be down the FCA bringing intense pressure to bear on Provident.
+They have forced them to be more open and accountable with their lending and collection practises.
+Plus making sure people can afford the loan in the first instance.

-The Provvy no longer does doorstep lending since the CMCs were let loose and they’ve come to an arrangement to give back some money to customers who were given loans they couldn’t afford to repay.
+The Provvy no longer does doorstep lending since the CMCs were let loose.
+They’ve come to an arrangement to give back some money to customers who were given loans they couldn’t afford to repay.

 A Mixed Bag of Conclusions